-The U.S. Department of Labor and IRS announced temporary extensions of certain plan deadlines during the COVID-19 pandemic.
-Under these extensions, plan participants and dependents were given extra time to make HIPAA Special Enrollment election changes, file ERISA claims and appeals, receive notifications about COBRA elections, and make COBRA premium payments.
+The U.S. Department of Labor and IRS announced temporary extensions of certain plan deadlines during the COVID-19 pandemic National Emergency.
+Under these extensions, plan participants and dependents were given extra time to make HIPAA Special Enrollment election changes, file ERISA claims and appeals, submit COBRA elections, and make COBRA premium payments.
+During the National Emergency, individuals were given until the earlier of: